genjidb/docs/content/en/docs/genji-sql/expressions.md

 The division obeys a few rules depending on the types of the operands:

-- Dividing two integers, always result in an integer
+- Dividing two integers, always results in an integer
 - Dividing by zero, returns `NULL`

-#### Conversion rules

-When running an arithmetic operation on two values of different types, an implicit conversion occurs, following this set of rules:

-- if one of the operands is a boolean, convert to an integer
-- if one of the operands is a float, convert the other one to float

 #### Return type and overflow

 The type of the result of an operation doesn't necessarily match the type of the operands.

-- The result of a float operation will always return a float
+- The result of a DOUBLE operation will always return a DOUBLE
-- The result of an integer operation will return the smallest integer type that can hold the return value, unless the return value is bigger than the maximum value of 64-bit integer.
-In that case, the return type will be a float
+- The result of an INTEGER operation will return an INTEGER, unless the return value is bigger than the maximum value of 64-bit integer.
+In that case, the return type will be a DOUBLE

 ### Evaluation tree and precedence